-I made one by glueing all my pages together in interesting ways to create fold-outs and secret pockets (a bit like a Mauraders Map) and then I simply glued the signatures onto each book board.
+I made a junk journal once by simply glueing all my pages together in interesting ways to create fold-outs and secret pockets (a bit like a Marauders Map) and then I glued the signatures onto each book board.

-Sewn junk journals
+Soft fabric-covered junk journals

 Themed junk journals

 A lot of junk journalers also choose specific themes for their junk journals where all the pages and ephemera match cohesively throughout the journal.